310mc/https-310mc.github.io-tl/source/_posts/biblio.md

 Hehe, you really do think of me as a real rabbit, don't you?
 {% endbubble %}

-{% bubble Tsumugi %}
+{% bubble Tsumugi hidden %}
-Umm… Sorry for disturbing your fun chatter, but pleeease help me.
+Umm… Sorry for interrupting your fun chatter, but pleeease help me.
 {% endbubble %}

 {% bubble Hajime %}